Beddgelert Forest, near Beddgelert

-Test your map-reading skills by navigating between wooden marker posts on one of the permanent orienteering courses in Gwydir Forest Park.
+Test your map-reading skills by navigating between wooden marker posts on the permanent orienteering course in Gwydir Forest Park.

-All three routes are graded to British Orienteering Federation standards and were designed by Eryri Orienteers.
+The Orange Course is graded to British Orienteering Federation standards and was designed by Eryri Orienteers.

-The courses begin just outside Betws-y-coed and finish in the centre of the village.
+The course begins just outside Betws-y-coed and finishes in the centre of the village.

-To reach the starting point, follow the minor road (Ffordd Craiglan) alongside Cotswolds Rock Bottom outlet out of Betws-y-coed to a lay-by (OS grid reference SH 795 559) on the left after around 150 metres – look out for the sign at the side of the road.
+To reach the starting point, follow the minor road (Ffordd Craiglan) alongside Cotswolds Outdoor (Arfon House) out of Betws-y-coed.
+After around 120m there is a lay-by on the left (OS grid reference SH 795 559) – look out for the orienteering sign at the side of the road.

 The Orange Course has medium navigational difficulty and 10 controls.